sgaudart/go2host/README.md

 The script allows to present a list of server in order to connect in ssh.
 The script lets you jump quickly to a server.
+You can use an argument to filter the given list in the configuration file (see [Example2](https://github.com/sgaudart/go2host/edit/master/README.md#Utilization))

 ## Requirement